trujilml/employee-tracker/README.md

 * 'Add a Department' - User is prompted to enter the name of their database which is then added to the database.
 * 'Add a Role' - User is prompted to enter the name of the role alongside its salary and department which is then added to the database.
 * 'Delete an Employee' - User is able to delete an employee from the database and have its changes reflected in the database.
-* 'Delete a Department' - User is able to delete a department from the database and have its changes reflected in the database.
 * 'Delete a Role' - User is able to delete a role from the database and have its changes reflected in the database.
 * 'Update an Employee`s Role' - User is prompted to select an employee and update their new role which is changed and added to the database.
 * 'Update an Employee`s Manager' - User is prompted to select an employee and update their manager which is changed and added to the database.